yaonology/PineScript/KDJ/ReadMe.md

 J = 3 * K - 2 * D

-2. What does the KDJ Stochastic Oscillator tell you?
+# 2. What does the KDJ Stochastic Oscillator tell you?

-# · Momentum Concept
+## · Momentum Concept

 KD is the momentum indicator, K and D would be always between 0 and 100.
 J would be over the range of 0 to 100.

 Here, we take an example.
 If the highest price in the past 9 bars is $50, close price is $36, and the lowest price in the past 9 bars is $20, rsv would be 53.33

-图片
+Picture

 Then, based on the rsv value, we can calculate K and D value

-# 2. Overbought and Oversold
+## · Overbought and Oversold

 When the K and D value are both below 20, the stock price might be oversold.
 During the oversold area, if the K crossover D, it’s called gold cross, which means that the stock price is oversold and the stock price starts to rebound.